 Example on a fake package

-# Copy package in a temporary directory
+# Copy example package in a temporary directory

 tmpdir <- tempfile(pattern = "fakepkg")